tristin/akka-sdk/samples/customer-registry-quickstart/README.md

 curl localhost:9000/customer/one
 ```

-Since the sample `customer.Setup` class opens up ACLs for entities it is also possible to interact directly with the
-entities on pre-defined paths based on the component id, entity id and the method name.
-Zero parameter methods are exposed
+Akka runtime provides pre-defined paths based on the component id, entity id and the method name to interact directly
+with the entities, those are however locked down from access throuh default deny-all ACLs.
+It is possible to explicitly
+allow access on an entity using the `akka.javasdk.annotations.Acl` annotation, or by completely disabling the local
+"dev mode" ACL checking by running the service with `mvn -Dakka.javasdk.dev-mode.acl.enabled=false compile exec:java`
+or changing the default in your `src/main/resources/application.conf`.

+For deployed services the ACLs are always enabled.

-as HTTP GET:
+Zero parameter methods are exposed as HTTP GET:

 ```shell
 curl localhost:9000/akka/v1.0/entity/customer/one/getCustomer